• Home

 Military Service Information

-Veterans not currently receiving VA benefits may attach a copy of their military discharge or separation papers, such as a DD-214, with their signed application in order to expedite the processing of their application.
+Veterans currently not receiving VA benefits may attach a copy of their military discharge or separation papers, such as a DD-214, with their signed application to expedite the processing of their application.
 For veterans already receiving benefits, the VA will cross-reference the information on the form with VA data.
 Military service information includes the following:

 • Last branch of service and last entry date